 I love the opportunity to be a channel of tenderness and encouragement with women and their families.
 I consider birth sacred, and the invitation to be present, a gift.

-Below are bios of three of my trained Assistants; should you hire me, you would have the chance to meet your Birth Team during prenatal visits.
+Below are bios of four of my trained Assistants; should you hire me, you would have the chance to meet your Birth Team during prenatal visits.

 My name is Stefanie Kelly and in addition to being a trained Midwifery Assistant I am also a birth and postpartum doula, Lamaze Certified Childbirth Educator, and Placenta Encapsulation Specialist.
 I am also a mama to a sweet 2-year-old girl.